zfbok/OBS-Live-Webcam-Deepfakes---Virtual-Camera-Deepfakes---Deepfacelive---Omegle-Trolling---Snapcamera/README.md

                                     How to do Normal Live Webcam Deepfakes using OBS and DeepfaceLive

-Download this https://mega.nz/file/ZcliRBZI#gACApYV9oNR0wXSyzXcL7mQuNLi6lYTOwRLnaLwcuXI then inport it into obs
+Download this https://mega.nz/file/ZcliRBZI#gACApYV9oNR0wXSyzXcL7mQuNLi6lYTOwRLnaLwcuXI then import it into obs
 ![image](https://user-images.githubusercontent.com/74084396/215265513-e2379066-0b6b-44c1-9dd1-0976a26ce33a.png)
 ![image](https://user-images.githubusercontent.com/74084396/215265531-842c2b1d-f735-4325-a4c7-ea731d591df4.png)